Master of Computer Science (MCS) Degree

 Students pursuing the MCS degree should be aware of the following departmental transfer credit guidelines:

 - No more than 2 courses (6 credit hours) of credit from another U.S. or international universities of similar standing as Rice may apply towards the degree.
-Transferred courses must be comparable in content and depth to the corresponding course at Rice, and must not have counted toward another degree.

-- Request for transfer credit will be considered by the Computer Science Graduate Committee Chair, and the instructor of the equivalent Rice course.
+- Request for transfer credit will be considered by the Computer Science Graduate Committee Chair and the instructor of the equivalent Rice course.

 Additional Information